e2eSolutionArchitect/academy/bootcamp/azure/azure-bootcamp-5-days.md

 ----------------------------

 ## Project Submission
-- An industry standard project will be assigned during second-last week of the Role based training program
+- An industry standard project will be assigned first day of the training program.
+It can be team based or individual.
-- Candidates have to submit the project one day before the last class of the role based training program
+- Candidates have to submit the project one day before the final day of the program.
 - Document and submit the project as per the guideline mentioned [here]
-- Feedback, Comments and grading will be shared and discussed during last class of role based program
+- Feedback, Comments and grading will be shared and discussed during last class of the program.

 ## Program Agenda: